How to use your Zune for external storage

 Chris Hammond

-is a father, husband, leader, developer, photographer and car guy.
-Chris has long specialized in ASP.NET and DotNetNuke (DNN) development, so you will find a variety of posts relating to those topics.
+Chris Hammond is a father, husband, leader, software developer, photographer and car guy.
+Chris focuses on the latest in technology including artificial intelligence (AI) and has spent decades becoming an expert in ASP.NET and DotNetNuke (DNN) development.
+You will find a variety of posts relating to those topics here on the website.
 For more information check out the about Chris Hammond page.

 Find me on Twitter, GitHub and LinkedIn.